aws-samples/web-hosting-architecture-examples-for-china-region-terraform/README.md

 ## Pre-requisite
 * Install and configure [AWS CLI](https://aws.amazon.com/cn/cli/)
-* Have a domain whose first domain has completed the ICP recordal process
+* Have a domain whose first domain has completed the ICP recordal process, as required by local regulation.
-* Have AWS China account (if you would like to apply one, please refer to [this page](https://docs.amazonaws.cn/en_us/aws/latest/userguide/accounts-and-credentials.html#signup) for guidance)
+* Have an AWS China account (if you would like to apply one, please refer to [this page](https://docs.amazonaws.cn/en_us/aws/latest/userguide/accounts-and-credentials.html#signup) for guidance, China legal entity's business license will be needed)
 * the AWS China account has opened the 80、8080、443 ports (blocked by default, use ICP recordal to apply for the unblock)
-* Apply for SSL certificates in advanced，as Cloudfront in China region doesn't allow default domain and certificate.
+* Apply for SSL certificates in advanced，as Cloudfront in China region doesn't allow default domain and certificate for visiting, for regulation reasons.
 * Upload this certificates to IAM，for CloudFront to use (China region doesn't support ACM integration yet -202206 )
-* We will not cover more introduction about China region in this repo, please check [this doc](https://docs.amazonaws.cn/en_us/aws/latest/userguide/what-is-aws.html) for more information if you are interested to learn more.
+* We will not cover more China region introduction in this repo, please check [this doc](https://docs.amazonaws.cn/en_us/aws/latest/userguide/what-is-aws.html) for more information if you are interested to learn more.

 ```
 # use CLI to upload the SSL certificate